Who we are

 Founder and Executive Director

 After surviving both HELLP syndrome and breast cancer, Katy was shocked to learn about the inequities in rigorous research of women’s health.
-Seeing how clearly the level of funding for research of specific illnesses affected the subsequent health outcomes for patients, Katy sought to apply her experience in managing research organizations, where she identified gaps in the academic literature to test and scale effective solutions, to this new field of study to achieve more equitable results for women.
+Seeing how clearly the level of funding for research of specific illnesses affected the subsequent health outcomes for patients, Katy created the Foundation for Women’s Health to apply her experience in managing research organizations, where she identified gaps in the academic literature to test and scale effective solutions, to this new field of study to achieve more equitable results for women.

 Dr. Orli Etingin